OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-08-Data-and-Secret-Handling-Failures.md

 ### Scenario #2

 A new application is built that stores personal data about EU residents.
-The developer is unaware of the GDPR rules that allow a user to have their personal data deleted upon request, so never builds a process to support that need.
-Rather the requests are processed manually and inconsistently, leading to fines, and later a ban from doing business in the EU.
+The developer is unaware of the GDPR rules that allows a user to have their personal data deleted upon request.
+Rather than building a process to delete data upon request, the business now has to process these requests manually, resulting in inconsistent adherence to the GDPR rules.
+That inconsistent behavior can lead to fines, audit findings and other potential penalties.

 ## How to Prevent